HORACE A. WAHL JR.

 JOHN M. IWASYK

 John is a retired chemical/polymer research fellow at DuPont.
 He holds a Bachelor of Science and Master of Science in chemical engineering from Northwestern University, and a Doctorate of Science from M.I.T.
 He is the vice president & general manager of the Wilmington & Western Railway Corporation, which is the freight operator on HRCV's line.
 He is a director of Delaware Greenways, a director of Red Clay Scenic Highways, a director of North Mill Creek Association, a director of Hockessin Planning Partnership, as well as a director of the Delaware Museum Association.
+John also serves as advisory committee chairman of the New Castle County Parks and Recreation Board.
 John serves as a track inspector on the Wilmington & Western and is a former president and former vice president of HRCV.
-He has served on the HRCV Board of Directors since 1966 and is the chairman of the museum committee.
+He has served on the Board of Directors since 1966 and is the current chairman of the Archives Committee.

 EDWARD A. LIPKA